kevgo/tricorder/README.md

 # Tricorder / Multi-Tool

-_The all-in-one DevEx tool._
+_The all-in-one linter._

-Tricorder helps you write
-or generate the highest software quality by running all the DevEx tools that check your software stack.
+Tricorder helps AI or you create the highest software quality by running all the DevEx tools that help improve software quality.

 - all the formatters and linters you need
 - always up to date